nmondal/cowj/app/samples/LocatorSerivce/readme.md

 Locator Service -

-This service exposes to two APIs one to be used by the users to update their respective location as longitude and latitude coordinates.
+This service exposes two APIs one to be used by the users to update their respective location as longitude and latitude coordinates.
 The other API to be used to query between two user and get the distance between them in kilometers.

 SETUP -